 More generally, it states that

-Note how modeling this naive factorization takes an exponential number of parameters and quickly becomes intractable as $N$ increases. \citet{brady} illustrates this as follows: Suppose that each $x_i$ is binary and let us denote parameters by $\params$.
-For modeling the conditional distribution $p(x_n \mid x_{n-1}, \dots, x_1)$, we only need to model $\theta_n = p(X_n = 1 \mid x_{n-1}, \dots, x_n)$ because However, this implies that we need $2^{n-1}$ parameters to model the full joint distribution.
+For discrete distributions without further constraints, modeling this naive factorization takes an exponential number of parameters and quickly becomes intractable as $N$ increases. \citet{brady} illustrates this as follows: Suppose that each $x_i$ is binary and let us denote parameters by $\params$.
+For modeling the conditional distribution $p(x_n \mid x_{n-1}, \dots, x_1)$, we only need to model $\theta_n = p(X_n = 1 \mid x_{n-1}, \dots, x_1)$ because However, this implies that we need $2^{n-1}$ parameters to model the full joint distribution.
 For example, if $n=4$, to model $p(x_4 \mid x_3, x_2, x_1)$, we now need to store

-Fortunately, some of your farmer colleagues have developed a DAG that describes how the variables are related, shown in \Cref{fig:bn}.
+Fortunately, some of your farmer colleagues have developed a DAG that describes how the variables are related, shown in Fig. \Cref{fig:bn}.
 This DAG is helpful because we can use it to describe conditional independence relationships.
 For example, since the time of the year is independent of all the other variables, we only need to model the marginal $p(t)$ instead of $p(t \mid d, r, s)$.
 Overall, we can simplify the joint distribution such that, in sum, the conditionals depend only on four instead of six random variables (compared to \Cref{eq:factorization}):

-This simplification formally relies on the Markov condition. \begin{mydef}{Markov Condition \citep{pearl2009causality}}{markov} Given a graph $\gG$ of nodes $\rmX$ with joint distribution $p(\vx)$, the Markov Condition states that the parents $\pa_i$ of every node $X_i$ make $X_i$ independent of its non-descendants $\rmX \setminus \de_i$, i.e.,
+This simplification formally relies on the Markov condition. \begin{mydef}{Markov Condition \citep{pearl2009causality}}{markov} Given a graph $\gG$ of nodes $\rmX$ with joint distribution $p(\vx)$, the Markov Condition states that the parents $\pa_i$ of every node $X_i$ make $X_i$ independent of its other non-descendants in $\rmX \setminus \de_i$, i.e.,

 This condition immediately implies the following factorization of the joint distribution

 \end{mydef}